 ***Notice: Patrick Henry College does not officially endorse the following book selections or the worldviews they represent.
-These selections were gathered by a member of the LearnPHC staff for unofficial purposes only.
+These selections were gathered by a member of the LearnPHC staff for educational purposes only.

 Government: All the President's Men by Bob Woodward and Carl Bernstein

 This classic work of non-fiction chronicles the efforts of its two authors to unveil the Watergate scandal.
 Woodward and Bernstein were reporters for The Washington Post in 1972 when five burglars broke into the Democratic National Committee (DNC) headquarters in the Watergate offices.
 These two men unraveled the truth, revealing President Nixon standing behind the curtain.